crydotsnake/go-thing/README.md

 # Important

-This is just for learning!, so dont wondering if you want any mistakes! :blush:
+This is just for learning!, so dont wondering if you see any mistakes! :blush:

 # Learning list